-As previously stated, the average of the District's instructional facilities is approximately 75 years of age.
-Capital improvement needs have recently been estimated at approximately \$360 million.
+The average of the District's instructional facilities is over 75 years of age.
+Capital improvement needs have been estimated at approximately \$360 million.
 In August 2010, the District gained approval of a \$155 million no-tax bond to repair and upgrade facilities.
 The renovations include envelope work (roofs, masonry, and windows), interior modifications and renovations of classrooms, restrooms, auditoriums, computer labs, science labs, kitchens, Pre-K, security, ADA, electrical systems and exterior improvements to playgrounds, parking lots and athletic fields.
-Several projects identified in Phase I and Phase II of the Bond Program has reached substantial completion.
-The majority of the projects identified in Phases I, II, and III of the Bond program are substantially complete.
+The majority of the projects funded by the bond issue are substantially complete as of October 2015.

-The Board currently supervises the operation of 78 schools, including 46 elementary schools, 10 middle schools, 15 high schools and 7 special or alternative schools in the District, with an average daily enrollment of approximately 25,000 students.
-Significant repairs, renovations, improvements and additions to the District's facilities have been and will continue to be undertaken.
+The Board currently supervises the operation of 79 schools and programs, including 47 elementary schools, 10 middle schools, 14 high schools and 8 special or alternative programs in the District, with an average daily enrollment of approximately 24,000 students.
+The District will continue to invest in repairs, renovations, improvements and additions as needed to provide safe, well-functioning environments for learning.
 In fiscal year 2012-2013, as part of an effort to reduce expenses, the District closed two schools.
-No schools were closed in 2013-14.
+No schools were closed in 2013-14 and one was closed in 2014-15.
 The District continues to review facilities and provide recommendations, if appropriate opportunities are available, to close additional buildings or consolidate schools.